ZSolidity/Somewhere-Eth/README.md

 This key is associated with "--sender 0xf39fd6e51aad88f6f4ce6ab8827279cfffb92266" in our default configuration, if you use a different key, change the sender in forge/package.json

-Thats it- Your contract now has an interface on your front-end!
+Thats it- Your contract now has an interface to your front-end! (not a full interface, but a typed one, we just need to make some components.
+Make a pr if you're into this sort of thing!)

 Lastly: